zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 1. Utilize `-output-policy` from the CLI (upcoming)
 1. Think about your path structure (upcoming)

-This is a two-part series, we'll cover the first four tips here, and the last four in an upcoming post.
+This is a two-part series, we'll cover the first four tips here, and the remaining four in an upcoming post.
 Stay tuned.

 > **Glossary:** I overuse the words _component_ and _system_ a lot.
 This could
 > refer to microservices, short running jobs, monolith servers, which run all